PPBO-Kelompok1/BattleshipBoardGame/README.md

 A Java Swing Battleship game refactored from a single monolithic source file into focused modules.

+## Play/Run
+Download an executable file (.exe) from releases and run it on your device (require at least java 17)

 ## Setup

 Requires a JDK that supports modern switch expressions.